keyfender/keyfender/README.md

 HTTP/1.1 401 Unauthorized
 ```

-Ohh, NetHSM seems to have access control.
+Ohh, keyfender seems to have access control.
 In fact is has an Admin password and a User password.
 The Admin password is used to authenticate any kind of changes of the system, settings and keys.
-The User password is required to authenticate the usage of NetHSM without any modification.
+The User password is required to authenticate the usage of keyfender without any modification.

 Before you can do anything with the system, the Admin password needs to be defined first.
 It doesn't has a default value.